Terms defined in this Glossary apply unless otherwise defined in product specific terms.

 Cluster Node means a device that is dedicated to running Clustered HPC Applications or providing job scheduling services for Clustered HPC Applications.

 Consumption Rates means the prices for Microsoft Azure Services or, for certain Microsoft Azure Service Plans, any usage in excess of a specified quantity.
 Consumption Rates may also be referred to as “Overage Rates” or “Overage” in other Microsoft or Microsoft Azure documents.

 Core Factor means a numerical value associated with a specific Physical Processor for purposes of determining the number of Licenses required to license all of the Physical Cores on a Server.

-Core Online Services means those Online Services listed as Core Online Services in Notices.
+Core Online Services means those Online Services listed as Core Online Services in the Privacy & Security Terms section.

 Customer Data means all data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, Customer through use of the Online Service.
 Customer Data does not include Professional Services Data.